Why we're here

 The Common Unity Project Aotearoa was founded in a partnership with Epuni Primary School.
 Our thanks to the Board of Trustees, staff, students, whānau, 'āiga and families of Epuni School for their continuing support.
 We work collaboratively with a great number of stakeholders and supporters - a large whanau creating a new future.

-We gratefully acknowledge the following organisations for their recent financial support, alongside business sponsors who have donated their time and products in addition to the many community organisations who have generously donated to our project:
+We gratefully acknowledge the following funders for their recent financial support, alongside business sponsors who have donated their time and products in addition to the many community organisations who have generously donated to our project: